Say It with Sables

-Say It with Sables is a 1928 silent drama film directed by Frank Capra and produced by Harry Cohn for Columbia Pictures.
+Say It with Sables is a 1928 American silent drama film directed by Frank Capra and produced by Harry Cohn for Columbia Pictures.
 Columbia no longer has a negative or print of this film, so the film is considered a lost film.
 Various film festivals have run a surviving trailer for the film during retrospectives of Capra's work.

 Plot

-Doug Caswell (Arthur Rankin) falls for Irene Gordon (Margaret Livingston).
-Irene happens to be the mistress of his wealthy father, John Caswell (Francis X. Bushman), and it's up to Doug's stepmother, Helen (Helene Chadwick), to put things right.
+Doug Caswell falls for Irene Gordon.
+Irene happens to be the mistress of his wealthy father, John Caswell, and it's up to Doug's stepmother, Helen, to put things right.